-To enjoy the story again and listen to the song at home click on the links below.
+To listen to the song at home click on the link below.

 Jack and the Beanstalk has the been the traditional tale we have been enjoying this week.
 The children really enjoyed this story and used their imaginations well during story telling activities.
 We have been naming shapes and created some lovely shape beanstalks using collage and paint techniques.
 The children also formed some fantastic handwriting patterns on leaf shaped paper.

 To enjoy this story again click on the link below.

 This week in nursery the children have been enjoying lots of activities linked to the story The Three Billy Goats Gruff.
 The children have been learning about different sizes and retelling the story with their friends.

 The focus in nursery this week has been Harvest.
 To introduce this to the children we shared the story of The Little Red Hen.
 In this story the Little Red Hen is left to complete lots of jobs by herself because her friends refuse to help her.
 In nursery all of children are friendly and supportive and they all helped when we baked bread.